 The courses also give students a chance to strengthen their understanding of introductory physics concepts and the connections between the physics formalism, the underlying models, and real-world phenomena.

 Each quarter we will also introduce different aspects of education research and classroom management.
 This quarter, the planned topics include:

-PHYS 401-402-403 courses count towards the physics capstone requirement.
-Successful completion of PHYS 401, 402, or 403 also makes you eligible to be hired as a paid undergraduate teaching assistant in the labs and tutorials of the corresponding introductory course in the physics department should there be an open position.
+PHYS 401-402-403 counts towards the physics capstone requirement.
+Successful completion of PHYS 401-402-403 also makes you eligible to be hired as a paid undergraduate teaching assistant in the labs and tutorials of an introductory course in the physics department should there be an open position.
 You can take these courses in any order, and you do not need to do them in consecutive quarters.